Evidence Tools

 Return to main MCHbest page >>

 Target Audience.
-Pregnant women/health care providers.
+Pregnant women and health care providers.

-Outcome.
+Outcomes.
 Smoking cessation during pregnancy.
-For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.
+For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the “Intervention Results” for each study.

 Examples from the Field.
-Access descriptions of current ESMs that use this strategy directly or intervention components that align with this strategy.
+Access descriptions of ESMs that use this strategy directly or intervention components that align with this strategy.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Quadrant 1: